kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The goal of this KEP is to make PDBs more useful for pod groups.
-We want to prevent eviction or preemption of a small number of pods across multiple multi-pod replicas, as this could disrupt each replica (as opposed to evicting multiple pods from a single replica, only disrupting that one replica).
-This will be achieved by counting pod groups, rather than individual pods, when calculating avaiability for eviction.
+The goal of this KEP is to improve the experience of using PDBs and the Eviction API for applications with multi-pod replicas.
+Most importantly, eviction of a small number of pods spread across multiple multi-pod replicas could disrupt each replica.
+This will be prevented by new functionality for calculating avaiability for eviction based on disrupted pod groups, rather than individual pods.

 ### Goals